 The IMF team that supports Cruise's Ethan Hunt is led by Ving Rhames as Luther Stickell (around since Mission: Impossible), Simon Pegg's Benji Dunn (around since Mission: Impossible III) and Rebecca Ferguson as Ilsa Faust (around since Mission: Impossible — Rogue Nation).

-There are also some tenuous allies from past movies that will be returning for Mission: Impossible — Dead Reckoning Part One, including Vanessa Kirby’s White Widow and Angela Bassett’s Erika Sloane, both of whom debuted in Mission: Impossible — Fallout, as well as Henry Czerny, who played Eugene Kittridge in the original Mission: Impossible.
+There are also some tenuous allies from past movies that will be returning for Mission: Impossible — Dead Reckoning Part One, including Vanessa Kirby's White Widow and Angela Bassett's Erika Sloane, both of whom debuted in Mission: Impossible — Fallout.
+There's also Henry Czerny, who played Eugene Kittridge in the original Mission: Impossible.

 Making their Mission: Impossible debuts with this seventh entry are going to be Hayley Atwell (Agent Carter, Captain America: The First Avenger), Cary Elwes (The Princess Bride, Stranger Things), Pom Klementieff (Guardians of the Galaxy), Rob Delaney (Home Sweet Home Alone, Fast & Furious: Hobbs & Shaw), Indira Varma (Game of Thrones, Obi-Wan Kenobi), Charles Parnell (The Last Ship, Top Gun: Maverick), Shea Whigham (Boardwalk Empire, Perry Mason) and Mark Gatiss (Sherlock, The Favourite).

 On March 10, director Christopher McQuarrie also announced via Instagram that Ted Lasso star Hannah Waddingham is joining the franchise in an unspecified role.

 A post shared by Christopher McQuarrie (@christophermcquarrie)